-Andrea assists in the coordination of mandatory and other director-approved training as well as helping with WCWC events.
+Andrea assists in the coordination of mandatory and other director-approved training throughout the province as well as helping with WCWC events.

-Andrea has a strong commitment to providing high quality customer service and believes in the importance of life-long learning.
+She has a strong commitment to providing high-quality customer service and believes in the importance of life-long learning.

 As the Training Operations Associate for the Walkerton Clean Water Centre, Kelly administers the Mandatory course and assists with the preparation of course materials for drinking water training held throughout the province.
 She works in the area of communications, doing ongoing website development, marketing and advertising, and provides administrative assistance to the Training Operations Department.